cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 ### MsgWithdrawClaim

-When a user requests a withdrawal from the gravity contract a event will omitted by the counter party chain.
-This event will be observed by a bridge validator and submitted to the gravity module.
+When a transaction batch is executed by the Gravity.sol Ethereum contract, an event is emitted by the contract.
+When validators observe this event, they send this message.

 +++ https://github.com/althea-net/cosmos-gravity-bridge/blob/main/module/proto/gravity/v1/msgs.proto#L187-193